nordseele/hans/readme.md

 ##### 25/10/20

 Hardware successfully tested.
-Although the actual node.js system is functionnal (even if it's far from clean and optimized, I've decided to move to another language and I'm currently rewriting the whole app in Rust.
+Although the actual node.js system is functionnal (even if it's far from clean and optimized), I've decided to move to another language and I'm currently rewriting the whole app in Rust!

 ##### 23/10/20